7 June 2026

 Antigone - Queensland Theatre - 30 October 2019

-adapted for the Queensland Theatre by Merlynn Tong.
+On Wednesday, we saw Antigone by Sophocles, adapted for the Queensland Theatre by Merlynn Tong.
 Directed by Travis Dowling,

 the play stars Jessica Tovey as Antigone, Christen O'Leary as Creon, Shubshri